 If you build it, will they come?

-Most who serve the poor know it isn't enough to build water treatment systems, hand out mosquito nets, or develop fortified crops.
-What organizations need is a reliable process for getting people to actually use (and keep using) these solutions.
+Most organizations who serve the poor know it isn't enough to build water treatment systems, hand out mosquito nets, or develop fortified crops.
+What they need is a reliable process for getting people to use (and keep using) these solutions.

 Drink Treated water